ElementAstro/atom-docs/src/content/docs/en/function/func_traits.md

 ---
-title: Function Traits Documentation
+title: Function Traits
-description: Comprehensive documentation for the func_traits.hpp file in the atom::meta namespace, including tools for compile-time introspection of function types, member functions, lambdas, and function objects.
+description: Comprehensive for the func_traits.hpp file in the atom::meta namespace, including tools for compile-time introspection of function types, member functions, lambdas, and function objects.
 ---

-# Function Traits Documentation

 ## Overview